 Park Improvement Planning

-The City of Thomasville recently hosted a series of open houses to gather input on improving Francis Weston Park (pictured below).
-The public contributed ideas about the park’s future and meet the design team.
-Additional information about the potential design plans will be posted here soon.
+The City of Thomasville recently hosted a series of open houses to gather input on improving Francis Weston Park.
+The public contributed ideas about the park’s future and met the design team.

 - Project was born from a fifth grade design lab class